Journey to Pascha

 I shall exalt all who magnify you in faith and in love.

-• Ask the class, “Who is saying these words?”
+• Ask the class, “In the nymn, who is saying these words?”

 Christ says them, addressing His mother, who of course is “lamenting” and sorrowful at the suffering and death of her beloved Son.
 But He reminds her that He will rise and be glorified, because He is God.
 He calls us to “magnify” or praise her because she gave birth to Him, thus doing God’s will in the most important way.